Bob Unglaub: Early seasons (1900–03)

-Early in 1900 Unglaub signed with the minor league Meriden Silverites, who played in the Connecticut State League.
+Early in 1900 Unglaub signed with the minor league Meriden Silverites, who played as members of the Connecticut State League.
 He made his debut for Meriden on May 9, 1900, in a 5-4 loss to Bristol Bellmakers.
 Unglaub went on to appear in 92 games with the Meriden baseball club during 1900 season playing third base and catcher getting 117 hits in 365 at bats and batting .321.
 Following a good performance in Meriden's 14-6 win against Waterbury in their last home game on September 7, Unglaub was sold to Worcester Farmers of the Eastern League.
 Unglaub immediately started for Worcester in their 4-2 win against Syracuse on September 10 and stayed on to appear in remaining 12 games with Worcester during the 1900 season.
 He played an entire 1901 season with Worcester, serving as a third baseman and batting .247.

-Following his first full successful season in Eastern League, Unglaub attracted attention of several other clubs.
+Following his first full successful season in the Eastern League, Unglaub attracted attention of several other clubs.
 While he verbally agreed to stay with Worcester for another year and received approximately $50 in advance money from the club's president, he went on trial with Philadelphia Phillies and signed a contract with them in January 1902.
 Unglaub initially denied signing the contract with another club, but the truth eventually came out and his contract with Philadelphia was nullified.
 Refusing to return to Worcester, Unglaub crossed the country to join the Sacramento Senators of the independent California State League for the upcoming 1902 season.
 He made his debut for the Senators on April 5, 1902, in their 6-5 away loss to San Francisco Ponies.
 Unglaub started the season as a second baseman, but was quickly shifted to shortstop, finishing the season as a first baseman and right infielder.
 He played his last game for Sacramento on December 7, 1902, in their 4-2 win against San Francisco, finishing the season with .260 batting and appearing in 150 games for the Senators.

 He joined the Milwaukee Brewers of the American Association in 1903 and batted .304, moving back to third base during the year.